nordicdyno/jenkins-goauth2/README.md

 jenkins-goauth2
 ================

-`jenkins-goauth2` is Jenkins & Google OAuth2 Security Proxy
+`jenkins-goauth2` is Google OAuth2 Security Proxy for Jenkins

 written in Go so it's just single binary + config file